 1-Sentence-Summary: The End Of Average explains the fundamental flaws with our culture of averages, in which we design everything for the average person, when that person doesn’t exist, and shows how we can embrace our individuality and use it to succeed in a world that wants everyone to be the same.

 Do you know nacho jokes?
 We used to make them all the time when I was studying in the US.
 For example, when I suggested a place to eat to my friends and they were skeptical, I’d say: “Guys, this is nacho average restaurant we’re talking about here!”

 Nacho = not yo’ = not your – get it?
 There’s a super fun clip of two nacho chips talking on Youtube too.
-Over time, the phrase “nacho average” has even turned into a meme and according to this book, you should probably pay attention any time you spot it.
+Over time, the phrase “nacho average” has even turned into a meme and according to The End Of Average, you should probably pay attention any time you spot it.

 Todd Rose has dedicated himself to debunking the myth of average, something he’s passionate about because he himself couldn’t be further from an average life.
 After dropping out of high school, he eventually obtained his GED, an alternative form of high school diploma, started taking night classes and went on to get not just a PhD, but a PhD from Harvard.

 As it turns out, averages are useless.
 So if you’ve been busy polishing your resumé to fit the average criteria of recruiters, it might be worth stopping for a few minutes and learning about where average has led us historically.